redpencilio/app-http-logger/README.md

 docker-compose up -d
 ```

 Logs will be visible in Kibana at `http://localhost:5601`.
-For a basic setup, add the index patterns `http-log*` and `stats-*` and click on 'discover'.
+For a basic setup, add the index patterns `http-log*` and `stats*` and click on 'discover'.

 ### Logging traffic to (encrypted) files
 In this mode, data is captured and written to files.
 HTTP logs get encrypted, stats remain unencrypted.
 Visualization is not running live on the data.